10darts/documentation/sdks/android/sources/sdkclient.rst

 ``public abstract class SDKClient extends BroadcastReceiver implements INotifications, ISDKCore``
 -------------------------------------------------------------------------------------------------

-You should subclass SDKClient and implement the interfaces (mysdkClient)
+You should subclass SDKClient and implement the interfaces (mysdkClient) as needed

 add to the manifest:
 ``<meta-data android:name="sdk_clientClass" android:value="com.mycompany.myapp.mysdkClient"/>``